NEW YORK (The Skwib) — Despite moves to eliminate the use of trans-fats from its fare, Kentucky Fried Chicken (KFC) is still addictive.

 “Yes, there is still a problem with this so-called ‘food’,” Dr. Finn Gerliken, Director of the Institute for a Widening America (IWA), told The Skwib.

-“However, we have run some tests in our labs, and it seems the Colonel is more addictive than ever,” Dr. Gerlicken said.
+“Yet it is still delicious,” Dr. Gerlicken told The Skwib.
+“We have run some tests in our labs, and it seems the Colonel is more addictive than ever.”

-“And it has double the self-loathing effect if you do succumb to your fortnightly urge to consume their fried chicken.
+“KFC foods now have double the self-loathing effect if you do succumb to your fortnightly urge to consume their fried chicken.
 I had four pieces just last night, and I’m still feeling intense shame.
-Please, stop looking at me,” Dr. Gerlicken said.
+No. Please, stop looking at me,” Dr. Gerlicken said.

 KFC was unavailable for comment.

 Alltop is also highly addictive.
 Original photo by Sam Beckwith.
 Originally posted October 2006.